perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 They are being exported using the VBoxManage command line that comes with VirtualBox.
 It (gently) stops the machine, takes an OVA and starts it back up.

 ## Usage
-Here is a simple example of the script that you use:
+Here is a simple example of the script that you use to backup a VM:

 `.\Backup-VirtualBox.ps1 -VM 'VM Test' -Destination D:\Backup -Compress -StartAfterBackup -Verbose`